acm-uiuc/til/_til/vim/jump-to-matching-pair.md

+---
-# Jump To Matching Pair
+title: Jump To Matching Pair
+category: vim
+---

 If you are dealing with code or data that contains parentheses or brackets that are hard to follow, you can easily jump between them with `%`.